Glossary

 graph example

-The animation below is interactive: left-click to create a vertex; drag from a vertex to another vertex to create an edge.
+The embedment below is interactive: left-click to create a vertex; drag from a vertex to another vertex to create an edge; right-click to delete.

 def

-For example, every vertex of the graph in the image above has a degree of 4.
+For example, every vertex of the graph in the image above has degree 4.

 def